keithallatt/ProjectManagerK/ProjectManagerNotes/Project Notes/Git Integration.md

 Back: [[Project Tracking]]

 # Git Integration
-Allowing to globally commit, push and pull code for all projects simultaneously streamlines production when multiple projects are being developed in parallel.
+Using #Git allows me to globally commit, push and pull code for all projects simultaneously streamlines production when multiple projects are being developed in parallel.